New Video Explains the use of RFI to Select for Feed Efficiency

 Stay tuned for more episodes of the Beef Research School, which will soon cover topics like lameness, manure management, and the latest beef quality audit.
 Past episodes discussed extended grazing systems, managing winter nutrition, and feed testing.
-For more information on the Beef Research School, visit www.beefresearch.ca/blog/new-video-series/
+More information on the Beef Research School.

 Learn more about RFI

 Residual Feed Intake (Net Feed Efficiency) in Beef Cattle